 If you use a game-based eLearning authoring tool, you will generally start a project by selecting a game template.
 Once you have this, you’ve got a solid framework around which to build your unit.
 Of course, you should ideally put some thought into the learning journey, but when time is against you, every little helps!

 In this way, learning games are particularly useful for a rapid eLearning solution.
 If your authoring tool also has collaborative features, every subject matter expert in your company can add questions to a quiz bank whenever they feel like it.
-Once you have good selection of questions, it’s a matter of merely slotting them into a game template and exporting the unit to your LMS.
+Once you have a good selection of questions, it’s a matter of merely slotting them into a game template and exporting the unit to your LMS.

 If you want to train your employees without wasting their time (and yours), learning games might just be the solution you’ve been looking for.
 Genie is a content authoring tool that’s designed specifically for creating learning games quickly and easily.